dirkjanfaber/ttn-tp-proxy-wemos/README.md

 pio lib install 64
 ```

-Then compile and upload the code to a Wemos D1.
+Then put your wifi credentials in `lib/credentials/credentials.h`, compile and upload the code to a Wemos D1.
 You can test the functionality by navigating with your browser to http://$wemosip/

 The code forwards only the `payload_fields` part of incomming json posts to `/ttn` to Thingspeak.